the-quetzal-community/trademark-license/Readme.txt

 and/or otherwise seek and collect damages from You.

 "This License" (or "The License") means version 2024-02-25 (or later) of
     [Name of the License].
-[Name of the Publisher] may release new versions of This License from time to time in order to resolve errors and/or ambiguity.
+It is a living document, which means [Name of the Publisher] may release new versions from time to time, only in order to fix errors, address loopholes and/or resolve ambiguities.
+Any legal interpretation of this document should be wholistic and consider the history and nature of any changes made to the document.

 "This Project" (or "The Project") means the work covered by This License
     and includes any modified versions and/or derivatives of the work.